Chargily/chargily-epay-android/README.md

 Chargily ePay Gateway (Android SDK)
 How To use

+        I will add this to MAVEn As soon as possible

         // creat a client Instance
         val chargiliClient : Chargily = Chargily("Put your API KEY HERE ")